 If your garbage disposal is getting old or not working properly then the best thing you can do that, remove that old garbage disposal from the sink.
-So let’s talk today about how to remove garbage disposal and then install a new sink flange.
+So let’s talk today about garbage disposal removal and installation.
 Of course, nobody can do it better than licensed plumber.
 But if you want to save your money – let’s read this article.

 So to make it by yourself you need a few tools and equipment without these tools, you may face lots of problems.
 So here is will tell, step by step process on how to remove garbage disposal from a sink.